KHZ-INTL/blog/_posts/2018-03-26-solving-the-fd-challenge-pwnablekr.markdown

 Figure 5: The buf array visualised - diagram design inspired by c++.com
 ![diagram: a graphical visualisation of the buf array](/assets/images/fd-pwnablekr/buf-array-fd.jpg)

 On the 5th line a function named "main" is defined.
 It takes argc, argv and envp as parameters and returns an integer (a number).
 Argc (argument count) is an integer that holds the count, the total number of arguments passed from the command line.
-By default the name of the program is considered an argument thus argc is incremented by 1 and preappended to argv.
+By default the name of the program is considered an argument thus argc is incremented by 1 and pre-appended to argv.
 Argv (argument vector) is an array that holds the arguments passed from command line.
 The first argument passed by the user will be the 2nd element of argv.
-This is because the name of the program is automatically prepended.
-Envp is an array where enviroment strings are stored/referenced (<a href="https://docs.microsoft.com/en-us/previous-versions/visualstudio/visual-studio-6.0/aa299386(v=vs.60)" target="_blank">Microsoft</a>, 2006).
+This is because the name of the program is automatically pre-pended.
+Envp is an array where environment strings are stored/referenced (<a href="https://docs.microsoft.com/en-us/previous-versions/visualstudio/visual-studio-6.0/aa299386(v=vs.60)" target="_blank">Microsoft</a>, 2006).

 The main function consist of many operations.
 They are described chronologically: